canhminhdo/FOM/README.md

 ## 2. Requirements

-The tool is written in Maude 3.2.1 and using Full-Maude 3.2.1.
+The tool is written in Maude 3.2.1 and uses Full-Maude 3.2.1.
 Hence, users are required to install them by [the following link](https://maude.cs.illinois.edu/w/index.php/Maude_download_and_installation)

 ## 3. The use of strategies